Coachella Valley Indoor Air Quality

 An effective whole-house air cleaner can reduce the presence of potential asthma and allergy attack triggers in your home.
 Get rid of the majority of particles like dust, pollen, pet hair and dander, dust mites, mildew, lint, fungus, most tobacco smoke, cooking grease, and even bacteria.

 Here are allergy experts’ tips for managing allergies and asthma in the home:

-- Eliminate mold sources – Fix leaky pipes and keep bathroom grout clean.
+- Eliminate Mould Sources: Fix leaky pipes and keep bathroom grout clean.

-- Install a whole-house air cleaner – An air cleaning system removes airborne particles and allergens too tiny for your nose and mouth to filter naturally.
-In addition to taking steps to control allergens in the home, you should always see an allergist to determine the cause of your symptoms.
+- Install a Whole-house Air Cleaner: An air cleaning system removes airborne particles and allergens too tiny for your nose and mouth to filter naturally.
+In addition to taking steps to control allergens in the home, you should always see an allergist determine the cause of your symptoms.
 An allergy specialist can run a series of simple blood or skin tests to determine if your asthma symptoms are allergy-related.

 Say Goodbye to Dust

 Have you ever felt that no matter how often you dust the dust seems to reappear the next day?
 You’re not alone.
 The average six-room house collects 40 pounds of dust each year.